Vanitha Vasu

 Vanitha Vasu is an Indian actress who has appeared in many Kannada films.
-She is best known for her roles in Kadina Benki (1988), Aaganthuka, Tarka (1989), Nagamandala and Uthkarsha (1990).
+She is best known for her roles in Aaganthuka (1987), Kadina Benki (1988), Tarka (1989), Utkarsha (1990) and Nagamandala (1997).

 Vanitha Vasu was born in Bangalore and completed her education in MES College.
-She has acted in films and television series and starred opposite all the stalwarts of Kannada film industry.
+She has acted in films and television series and starred opposite all the stalwarts of Kannada film industry like Vishnuvardhan, Anant Nag, Shankar Nag, Ambareesh, Kashinath and Suresh Heblikar.